 What is OneUpdater?

-OneUpdater is a piece of rogue software, classified as adware.
+OneUpdater is rogue software classified as adware.
 Following successful infiltration, it runs intrusive advertisement campaigns.
-In other words, this app delivers various undesirable and even dangerous ads.
-Additionally, most adware-types spy on users' browsing activity and it is highly likely that OneUpdater does so as well.
-Due to the dubious techniques used to distribute it, OneUpdater is considered to be a PUA (Potentially Unwanted Application).
+Therefore, this app delivers various unwanted and even dangerous ads.
+Additionally, most adware-type software monitors users' browsing activity, and it is highly likely that OneUpdater does so as well.
+Due to the dubious techniques used to spread this software, OneUpdater is classified as a Potentially Unwanted Application (PUA).

 Adware delivers pop-ups, banners, coupons, surveys, full-page and other intrusive advertisements.
-They seriously diminish the browsing experience, since they limit the browsing speed and overlay page content.
-However, these ads are more than just a nuisance.
-Upon being clicked they redirect to a variety of sale-based/promotional, rogue, compromised, deceptive/scam and malicious websites.
-Visiting such sites poses a significant threat to device/user safety.
-Additionally, when clicked on, some intrusive adverts can execute scripts, designed to download/install software.
-One prime example of content infiltrated into systems in this manner are PUAs.
-Unwanted applications can have varied abilities/features, aside from delivery of intrusive ad campaigns.
-Some types can force-open unreliable and malicious webpages.
-Browser hijacker type PUAs reassign browsers' homepage, default search engine and new tab/window URLs - to the addresses of fake search engines.
-Hence, with such a piece of software installed: new browser tabs/window opened and search queries typed into the URL bar - redirect to the promoted address.
-Illegitimate search engines are seldom capable of providing search results, so they redirect to Google, Yahoo, Bing and other legitimate ones.
+These significantly diminish the browsing experience, since they limit browsing speed and overlay web page content, however, these ads are more than just a nuisance.
+When clicked they can redirect to various sale-based/promotional, rogue, compromised, deceptive/scam and malicious websites.
+Visiting these sites poses a significant threat to device/user safety.
+Additionally, when clicked, some intrusive ads can execute scripts designed to download/install rogue software.
+Prime examples of content infiltrated into systems in this manner are PUAs.
+These unwanted applications have varied capabilities/features, as well as delivery of intrusive ad campaigns.
+Some types can force-open dubious and malicious web pages.
+Browser hijacker-type PUAs reassign the homepage, default search engine and new tab/window URLs to the addresses of fake search engines.
+Therefore, with this software installed, new browser tabs/windows opened and search queries typed into the URL bar redirect to the promoted address.
+Rogue search engines are seldom capable of providing search results, and so they redirect to Google, Yahoo, Bing and other legitimate sites.
 Furthermore, recovering a hijacked browser is impossible without removing the software affecting it.
-What is more, most PUAs (regardless of type / other functionalities) can track data.
+Most PUAs, regardless of type and other functionality, can track data.
 They can monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information extracted from it (IP addresses, geolocations and other details).
 The gathered information is typically shared with and/or sold to third parties (potentially, cyber criminals).
-In summary, presence of unwanted apps on devices can result in system infections, financial losses, serious privacy issues and even identity theft.
-To protect device integrity and user safety, all suspect applications and browser extensions/plug-ins must be eliminated immediately upon detection.
+In summary, the presence of these unwanted apps on devices can result in system infections, financial loss, serious privacy issues and even identity theft.
+To protect device integrity and user safety, remove all suspect applications and browser extensions/plug-ins immediately upon detection.